Surgery

 Deep brain stimulation

-With deep brain stimulation surgery, a device is implanted deep in the brain.
+With deep brain stimulation surgery, a device is implanted deep into the brain.
 This device then releases electrical signals on a regular schedule.
 These signals counteract the abnormal electrical signals that cause seizures.1

 Corpus callosotomy